 Evolution of QLED performance thus far

 First let us examine the high-level trends in the evolution of QLED properties.
 Two charts are shown below.
-The right image shows the progress in luminance (Cd/sqm).
+The left image shows the progress in luminance (Cd/sqm).
 It shows the QLEDs still cannot be driven very brightly.
 Indeed, they lag the brightness level of OLEDs, which itself is not the brightest display technology.
 The latest results show very promising results, although these are still champion results which do not clearly report the potential trade-offs with other parameters.

-Next, consider the figure on the left.
+Next, consider the figure on the right.
 This shows the progress in EQE.
 Here, the latest cutting-edge results are included.
 We can see that EQE of Cd-based red and green has come a long way.
 The blue Cd-based QD however still lags behind.
 In general, focus on Cd-based materials for QLEDs may be misplaced because the likely high ug/mm2 consumption levels of Cd may put the material in breach of RoHS regulation.
 This is however not set in stone and the regulatory landscape is constantly evolving.
 Indeed, the question is still being debated even in Europe and even for QD enhancement films.

 The chart below also shows the progress of InP based material.
 Here, the state-of-the art laboratory results are fast bridging the performance gap, but parity is still some way off.
 To achieve these results many steps are being taken at the material and device level.
 At the former level, complicated efforts are implemented to prevent and even remove oxidized surfaces, to eliminate abrupt interfaces and instead have smooth transitions in composition, to have more suitable exchanged ligands, and so on.
 To learn more about all the material trends in the QD business especially all developments towards unlocking future applications in displays, lighting, sensors, tagging, agricultural films, phototherapy, etc. please see the report "Quantum Dot Materials and Technologies 2019-2029: Trends, Markets, Players".